dmccuk/packer_demo/README.md

  * Base image is for Ubuntu 18.04 Bionic.
 Feel free to change this if you want to

-Create a file called images1.json and copy the contents below into it:
+Edit the file called image1.json and copy the contents below into it:

 ````
 {